Frank Trevor McKnight was born on June 12, 1895 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Son Gary Wilson (1943-1979) was born on Feb.
 15, 1943.
 He was a disabled veteran of the United States Army, having served with the rank of private.
 Gary was married and had two daughters, Theresa and Katrina.
 Sadly, he died at age 36, in the Veterans Administration Hospital in Oakland, near Pittsburgh, on March 5, 1979.
 He was interred at LaFayette Memorial Park in Brier Hill, near Uniontown.

-Son Kenneth M. Wilson ( ? - ? ) married Jill ( ? - ? ).
-They lived in Brownsville and have three offspring -- Hayley Wilson, Jordan Wilson and Ryan Wilson.
+Son Kenneth M. Wilson ( ? - ? ) was born in (?).
+He was joined in wedlock with Jill Marie Kelly ( ? - ? ).
+They lived in Brownsville together produced three offspring -- Hayley Godfrey, Jordan Bohna and Ryan Wilson.
+Sadness blanketed the family when Kenneth surrendered to the angel of death on Feb.
+12, 2022.